All Collections

 Written by Baptiste

-Updated over a week ago
+Updated this week

 Before iOS 12, you had to request authorization with a system request to send notifications on iOS devices.
-To increase the opt-in rate of users registered in the push notifications.
-Apple has decided to implement the provisional authorization.
+To increase the opt-in rate of users registered in the push notifications, Apple has decided to implement the provisional authorization

 Provisional authorization is an automatic trial of push notifications from your app.
-So, you don’t have to ask the user for permission to deliver this kind of notifications.
+So, you don’t have to ask the user for permission to deliver this kind of notification.
 It can help your users make a more informed decision on whether they want these notifications or not.

 Contrary to classic push notifications, ones sent using the provisional authorization will be delivered quietly and only show up in the notifications centre, and they don't play a sound or vibrate.
-They also won't show up on the lock screen.
+They also won't show up on the lock screen 👇

 How to add this feature?